SMohata/smohata/README.md

 #### Code Graveyard Disclaimer ☠️

 Just a quick disclaimer!
 My github profile is mostly graveyard projects from college.
 Feel free to look around - but remember that **much of this code was written was I was just a student**.
-Most of my newer code is proprietary (for the moment) so I can't really share it, but feel free to read the sections below on what I'm focusing on.
-I'm also working towards making this profile better and contribute to opensource.
+Most of my newer code is proprietary (for the moment) so I can't really share it, I'm working towards updating this profile and contribute to opensource.

 ### 📫 Say Hi: